inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 Sauerbraten Fork is a fork of the quake-like fps Sauerbraten/Cube2.
 It is compatible to the current Sauerbraten/Cube 2 release.

-## Features
+## Game Features

-* Bomberman mode
-* Last Man Standing mode
-* Race mode
-* Hide and Seek mode
+* see wiki for actual list of game features

 ### Engine Features

-* Destructable Map models
-* Localized Force Fields
+* see wiki for actual list of engine features

 ### Sauerbraten Features